German submarine U-505: Tenth patrol and Zschech's suicide

 After ten months in Lorient, U-505 departed for her tenth Atlantic patrol, seeking to break her run of bad luck and bad morale.
 British destroyers spotted her east of the Azores on 24 October 1943, not long after crossing the Bay of Biscay, and she was forced to submerge and endure a severe depth-charge attack.
 Zschech committed suicide in the submarine's control room, shooting himself in the head in front of his crew.
-First watch officer Paul Meyer took command and returned the boat to port with minimal damage.
+First-watch officer Paul Meyer took command and returned the boat to port with minimal damage.
 Meyer was "absolved from all blame" by the Kriegsmarine for the incident.
-Zschech is recorded as the only submariner during the war to commit suicide underwater in response to the stress of a prolonged depth charging.
+Zschech is recorded as the only known submariner during the war to commit suicide underwater in response to the stress of a prolonged depth charging.